-7 For example, the 1961 Model State Administrative Procedure Act contained nineteen sections; the 1981 Model State Administrative Procedure Act contained more than eighty sections divided among five different articles.
+For example, the 1961 Model State Administrative Procedure Act contained nineteen sections; the 1981 Model State Administrative Procedure Act contained more than eighty sections divided among five different articles.

-8 Some of those states are: Florida, Iowa, Kansas, California, Mississippi and Montana.
+&lt;sup>8 Some of those states are: Florida, Iowa, Kansas, California, Mississippi and Montana.

-- 1 Association has undertaken a major study of the Federal Administrative Procedure Act and is - 2 recommending revision of that act.
-Since some sections of the Model State Administrative - 3 Procedure Act are similar to the Federal Act, the ABA study furnishes useful comparisons for - 4 the Act.
-The emergence of the Internet, which did not exist at the time of the last revision of the - 5 Act, is another event that the Model Administrative Procedure Act must address.
-Finally, since - 6 the 1981 Act, approximately thirty states have adopted central panel administrative law judge - 7 provisions.
-What has been learned from the experience in those states can be used to improve - 8 this Act.
+recommending revision of that act.
+Since some sections of the Model State Administrative Procedure Act are similar to the Federal Act, the ABA study furnishes useful comparisons for the Act.
+The emergence of the Internet, which did not exist at the time of the last revision of the Act, is another event that the Model Administrative Procedure Act must address.
+Finally, since the 1981 Act, approximately thirty states have adopted central panel administrative law judge provisions.
+What has been learned from the experience in those states can be used to improve this Act.

 1 REVISED MODEL STATE ADMINISTRATIVE PROCEDURE ACT 2 3 [ARTICLE] 1 4 GENERAL PROVISIONS 5 6 SECTION 101.
 SHORT TITLE.
 This [act] may be cited as the [state] Administrative 7 Procedure Act.
 8 SECTION 102.
 DEFINITIONS.
 In this [act]: 9 (1) "Adjudication" means the process for determination of facts or application of law 10 pursuant to which an agency formulates and issues an order.
-11 (2) "Agency" means a statewide board, authority, commission, institution, department, 12 division, officer, or other statewide government entity, that is authorized or required by law to 13 make rules or to adjudicate.
-The term does not include the gGovernor, the Legislature, and the 14 j-Judiciary.
-The term does not include local agencies but does include state agencies.
+11 (2) "Agency" means a board, authority, commission, institution, department, division, 12 officer, or other government entity, that is authorized or required by law to make rules or to 13 adjudicate.
+The term does not include the governor, the legislature, and the judiciary.
+The term 14 does not include local agencies but does include state agencies.
 15 (3) "Agency action" means: 16 (A) the whole or part of any agency order or rule; 17 (B) the failure to issue an order or rule; or 18 (C) an agency's performance of, or failure to perform, any duty, function, or 19 activity or to make any determination required by law.
 20 (4) "Agency head" means the individual or one or more members of the body of 21 individuals in which the ultimate legal authority of an agency is vested.
-22 (5) "Agency record" means the agency rulemaking record in rulemaking governed by 23 Section 302, the agency hearing record in an adjudication governed by Section 407, and the agency record in informal and emergency cases governed by Sections 406 and 408.
+22 (5) "Agency record" means the agency rulemaking record in rulemaking governed by 23 Section 302, the agency hearing record in an adjudication governed by Section 407, and the 4

+1 agency record in informal and emergency cases governed by Sections 406 and 408.